The 18 Most Popular Chiropractic Tools and Equipment

 4. Digital X-ray Machine

 Digital X-ray machines are commonly used to diagnose and assess spinal alignment and identify pathology.
-Images can be stored and viewed within systems like ChiroTouch to show patient improvement over a course of treatment.
+Images can be stored and viewed within systems like ChiroTouch to show patient improvement throughout treatment.

 5. Transcutaneous Electrical Nerve Stimulation